-Cycle Track Improvements includes placing a cycle track along the northerly side of Myrtle Avenue.
-This improvement will be completed by restriping the roadway for a two-lane roadway; parking will be removed from the roadway.
-The cycle track will be buffered by a two-to-four foot striped area with flexible delineators.
+Cycle Track Improvements includes placing a cycle track along the southerly side of Myrtle Avenue.
+This improvement will be completed by restriping the roadway for a two-lane roadway with on-street parking along the north side; parking will be removed from the south side of the roadway.
+The cycle track will be buffered by a two foot striped area with flexible delineators.

-Myrtle Avenue Improvements includes reconstructing the roadway to 31 feet wide, creating an off-road trail along the north side.
+Myrtle Avenue Improvements includes reconstructing the roadway to 31 feet wide, creating an off-road trail along the south side and maintaining on-street parking on the north side.
 Sidewalks will remain on both sides of the roadway.
 Lighting will be improved within this area to include the typical Saint Paul Lantern Style lights.